dkmullen/neighborhood-map-project/README.md

 # Neighborhood Map Project
 A [Udacity](http://udacity.com) class project

-**Purpose**
+### Purpose

-To build a map of any neighborhood using Google Maps API, adding markers of notable places and connecting them with info from other APIs.
+To build a map of any neighborhood using [Google Maps API](https://developers.google.com/maps/documentation/javascript/), adding markers of notable places and connecting them with info from other APIs.
 This project uses [Yelp](https://www.yelp.com/developers) and [Zomato](https://developers.zomato.com/api) (formerly Urban Spoon).

+This app can be modified for any location simply by changing location data in the Model in `app.js`.

+### Installation

+Simply clone this respository and you can run the app by opening `neighborhood_map.html`.
+The needed JS files are included in the js directory.
+HOWEVER, you will also need credentials from the three APIS mentioned above.
+- Your **Google Maps** key goes into the Google maps script at the bottom of neighborhood_map.html, right between `key=` and `&callback`.
+- Your **Zomato** key and **Yelp** credentials go between the empty quotes (`''`) in `app.js` at the bottom of the data model.

 ###  Dependencies
 - `knockout.js` - Delcarative bindings, separation of concerns, etc. [KnockoutJS.com](http://knockoutjs.com/)